marcokreeft87/spoolman-updater/README.md

         availability_template: "{% if is_state('sensor.bambu_lab_p1s_gewicht_van_print', 'unknown') or is_state('sensor.bambu_lab_p1s_gewicht_van_print', 'unavailable') %} false {% else %} true {%- endif %}"
 ```

+Don't forget to change the sensor ids to your own :)

 ### **3. Create an Automation**

 The following automation updates the spool when a print finishes or when the AMS tray switches: